nest/ode-toolbox/README.md

 Choosing the optimal solver for systems of ordinary differential equations (ODEs) is a critical step in dynamical systems simulation. ode-toolbox assists in solver benchmarking, and recommends solvers on the basis of a set of user-configurable heuristics.
 For all dynamical equations that admit an analytic solution, ode-toolbox generates propagator matrices that allow the solution to be calculated at machine precision.

-The internal processing carried out by ode-toolbox can be visually summarised as follows, starting from (a set of) ODEs on the top (double outline), and finishing by either generating propagator matrices (top green node) or recommending either a stiff or nonstiff solver (bottom two green nodes):
+The internal processing carried out by ode-toolbox can be visually summarised as follows, starting from a system of ODEs (or functions of time) on the top (double outline), and generating propagator matrices, Jacobian (first-order) update expressions, and/or recommending either a stiff or nonstiff solver (green nodes).
+Each step will be described below in depth.

 <p align="center">
 <img src="https://raw.githubusercontent.com/clinssen/ode-toolbox/merge_shape_ode_concepts-dev/doc/fig/flow_diagram.png" alt="Flow diagram" width="620" height="539">